-Please contact me for availability and booking details.
+Please contact me for rates, availability, and booking details.

 Grades 4-8 (30 or 45 Minutes )

-This 45-minute workshop is a chance for classes, library groups, and book clubs to get to know Alysa, hear about her journey to publication, and explore her favorite techniques for drafting, revising, and conducting research.
-Alysa will share the long process of getting her debut novel published, demonstrate her drafting techniques, and talk about what looks (and feels) like all the way through to the copy edit stage.
-While demystifying editing and revising, Alysa will introduce young writers to the joys of “white-paging,” which, simply put means starting the same story over from a blank page.
-Her goal is to help students embrace the adage; writing is re-writing in a new and empowering way.
+This 45-minute workshop is a chance for classes, library groups, and book clubs to get to know Alysa, and to hear about her long and winding journey to publication (the journey was long, the story isn’t) But what Alysa especially loves to share with students are her favorite techniques for demystifying drafting, revision, and more revision.
+She’s keen on introducing students to the joys of “white-paging,” which simply put means starting the same story over from a blank page.
+Her goal for this visit is to help students embrace the adage; writing is re-writing in a new and empowering way.

 Grades 4-8 (45-60 Mins )